neoremind/papers/Presto_A_Decade_of_SQL_Analytics_at_Meta.md

 Recovery at shuffle point is too coarse, we need finer granularity.
 Presot runs on top of the Spark RDD interface to provide scalability and reliability.

+### Spilling

+interactive and ad-hoc work- loads spill data to local flash for latency, and ETL workload spill data to remote storage for scalability.

 ## 6. ENABLING RICHER ANALYTICS

 Data lake and Lake house trend support, Delta Lake, Iceberg, and Hudi.
 Presto integrates with all these table formats.